full-path/ridesheet/src/user-guide/using-ridesheet.md

 This screenshot comes from the [RideSheet Public Sample](https://docs.google.com/spreadsheets/d/1U_rmR08qW63hEK_5IWblzVXK4ZqQElaD1ymAQNGpNiU/edit#gid=0).
 If you are interested in trying out RideSheet, you can simply make a copy of this sheet and test out anything you would like, or use it to follow along with this guide.

+The first row of the spreadsheet, in yellow, is the header.
+Most of these fields are covered in detail in [Data Fields](data-fields.md)

 Along the bottom, you can see the various tabs, such as Customers, Trips, and Runs.
 You will probably need to scroll to see all of the different sheets.

-In the main menu, you can see a tab for **RideSheet**.
+In the main menu, you can see a dropdown menu item for **RideSheet**.
 This where you will run many of the workflows mentioned in this guide.

 ![Ridesheet menu](../images/ridesheet-menu.png)

 ### Common Workflows

 ### Tips for Working with Spreadsheets